COSC381-2023Winter/github-flow-demo/README.md

 `git rebase' (allows to  modify the commit history of a branch)

 `git switch <branch name>` This command allows you to switch between branches :smile:

+Git command explanation:
+'git diff' (This allows you to see the difference between any two branches or commits.)
+    Options include: --output=<file> (outputs to a specific file) --patch (creates a patch)
+                     --raw (outputs the diff in RAW)
+    Note that --patch is the default option.